-On the other hand, some airlines book too many people that they can’t really service the passengers.
+On the other hand, some airlines book so many people on a given flight even though they can’t really service all those passengers.
 It’s common for airlines to overbook flights in anticipation of last minute passenger cancellations and flight changes.
 However, when all passengers push through with their original plans, then flights get too overbooked and there’s simply no plane to service the flight.
 Other times, the aircraft meant to service the flight is under maintenance and no other aircraft is available to fill in.

 Just last week, Qantas in Australia was embarrassed while looking for a replacement pilot for a flight.
 It was all a matter of over-booking, lack of capacity in staff and a variety of factors.
 But in the end, the flight just made it out at the last minute.